-Payments made to a foreign intermediary or foreign flow-through entity that is not a QI that assumes primary chapters 3 and 4 withholding responsibility, a WP, a WT, or a branch treated as a U.S. person (see U.S. branches of foreign banks and foreign insurance companies, earlier) are treated as made to the payees on whose behalf the intermediary or entity acts except when the intermediary or flow-through entity is subject to chapter 4 withholding.
-See Flow-through Entities and Foreign intermediaries, earlier.
+Payments made to a foreign intermediary or foreign flow-through entity that is not a QI that assumes primary Chapters 3 and 4 withholding responsibility, a WP, a WT, or a branch treated as a U.S. person (see U.S. branches of foreign banks and foreign insurance companies, earlier) are treated as made to the payees on whose behalf the intermediary or entity acts except when the intermediary or flow-through entity is subject to Chapter 4 withholding.
+See Flow-Through Entities and Foreign intermediaries, earlier.
 The Form W-8IMY provided by a foreign intermediary or flow-through entity must be accompanied by additional information for you to be able to reliably associate the payment with a payee.
 The additional information required depends on the type of intermediary or flow-through entity and the extent of the withholding responsibilities it assumes.

-Form W-8IMY, Certificate of Foreign Intermediary, Foreign Flow-Through Entity, or Certain U.S. Branches for United States Tax Withholding and Reporting.
+Form W-8IMY.
 This form is used by foreign intermediaries and foreign flow-through entities, as well as certain U.S. branches, to:

-Represent that a foreign person is a qualified intermediary or nonqualified intermediary,
+- Represent that a foreign person is a QI or - Establish the entity's Chapter 4 status when required for Chapter 4 purposes; - When applicable, certify that the entity is a participating FFI, a registered deemed-compliant FFI, or a QI that may provide a withholding statement allocating a payment to a Chapter 4 withholding rate pool of U.S. payees; - Represent, if applicable, that the QI is assuming primary Chapters 3 and 4 withholding responsibility and/or primary Form 1099 reporting and backup withholding re- - Represent that a foreign partnership or a foreign simple or grantor trust is a withholding foreign partnership or a withholding foreign trust; - Represent that a foreign flow-through entity is a nonwithholding foreign partnership, or a nonwithholding foreign trust; - Represent that the provider is a U.S. branch of a foreign bank or insurance company and either is agreeing to be treated as a U.S. person or is transmitting documentation of the persons on whose behalf it is acting for the payments; - Represent its status as a qualified securities lender with respect to payments of U.S. source substitute dividends; - Represent its status as a QI acting as a QDD for certain payments; and

-- Establish the entity's chapter 4 status when required for chapter 4 purposes, - When applicable, certify that the entity is a participating FFI, a registered deemed-compliant FFI, or a qualified intermediary that may provide a withholding statement allocating a payment to a chapter 4 withholding rate pool of U.S. payees, - Represent, if applicable, that the qualified intermediary is assuming primary chapters 3 and 4 withholding responsibility and/or primary Form 1099 reporting and backup withholding responsibility, - Represent that a foreign partnership or a foreign simple or grantor trust is a withholding foreign partnership or a withholding foreign trust, - Represent that a foreign flow-through entity is a nonwithholding foreign partnership, or a nonwithholding foreign trust, - Represent that the provider is a U.S. branch of a foreign bank or insurance company and either is agreeing to be treated as a U.S. person or is transmitting documentation of the persons on whose behalf it is acting for the payments, - Represent its status as a qualified securities lender with respect to payments of U.S. source substitute dividends, - Represent its status as a QI acting as a QDD for certain payments, and - Represent that, for purposes of section 1446, it is an upper-tier foreign partnership or a foreign grantor trust and that the form is being used to transmit the required documentation.
+Represent that, for purposes of section 1446, it is an upper-tier foreign partnership or a foreign grantor trust and that the form is being used to transmit the required documentation.
 For information on qualifying as an upper-tier foreign partnership, see Regulations section 1.1446-5.

-For purposes of chapter 4, an intermediary or flow-through entity that is a participating FFI or registered deemed-compliant FFI receiving a withholdable payment may, in lieu of providing documentation for each payee, provide pooled allocation information as described under FFI withholding statement, later.
+For purposes of Chapter 4, an intermediary or flow-through entity that is a participating FFI or registered deemed-compliant FFI receiving a withholdable payment may, instead of providing documentation for each payee, provide pooled allocation information as described under FFI withholding statement, later.

 FFI withholding statement.
-An FFI withholding statement must be provided by a participating FFI or registered deemed-compliant FFI (including a U.S. branch of a participating FFI that is not treated as a U.S. person) that is a nonqualified intermediary, nonwithholding foreign partnership, nonwithholding foreign trust, or a QI that makes an election to be withheld on for chapter 4 purposes (i.e., a QI that does not assume chapter 3 or 4 withholding responsibility), as described later under Qualified Intermediaries.
+An FFI withholding statement must be provided by a participating FFI or registered deemed-compliant FFI (including a U.S. branch of a participating FFI that is not treated as a U.S. person) that is an NQI, nonwithholding foreign partnership, nonwithholding foreign trust, or a QI that makes an election to be withheld on for Chapter 4 purposes (that is, a QI that does not assume Chapter 3 or 4 withholding responsibility), as described next under Qualified Intermediary (QI).

 An FFI withholding statement may include either payee-specific information or pooled information.
-If the withholding statement includes pooled information, the withholding statement must indicate the portion of the payment allocable to:
+If the withholding statement includes pooled information, the withholding statement must indicate the portion of the payment alloca-